Setting up a Docker automation stack

 # Preparing the VPN

-For maximum privacy and security we'll be tunnelling our usenet and torrent clients through a VPN.
+For maximum privacy and security we'll be tunneling our torrent client through a VPN.
 Radarr, Sonarr and Prowlarr however won't go through it, as some trackers and indexers forbid this.
-This guide reccomends Gluetun, but the process is similar for other VPN container options.
+This guide recommends Gluetun, but the process is similar for other VPN container options.

 What we need is a configuration file, usually .conf, obtained from your chosen VPN provider.
 Wireguard is preferable and recommended over OpenVPN.
 This configuration file contains the info needed to allow Gluetun, (or your VPN client of choice,) to connect to your VPN provider's servers.